-Some businesses prefer offshore hosting to hosting in China.
-With this route, they’ll have to deal with the dynamics of passing on information from server to server, and the strict adherence to China’s internet guidelines.
+Some businesses prefer offshore hosting to host in China.
+With this route, they’ll have to deal with the dynamics of passing on information from the server to the server, and the strict adherence to China’s internet guidelines.

 Maximize the benefits of live streaming

 Live streaming has become one of the most popular ways to facilitate online classes in China.
 Most of the live streaming platforms are accessible via mobile phones too.
 Among the popular live-streaming platforms are Douyin, Bilibili, Igetget, Zhihu Live, and Kuaishou.
 Looking at how they conduct streaming from their platforms can give you an idea about how China consumes educational information.

 In designing live-streaming applications for the Chinese market, it is also important to consider the kind of technology to deliver your content.
 While Electron is still widely preferred in China for online classrooms, especially for platforms under the Tencent umbrella, WebRTC is gaining momentum in live streaming in China.
 Balancing convenience and scalability will keep you in pace with the changing landscape of live streaming technologies.

 As a foreign business, if you have no presence in China, pick the CDN that best fits your audience size and location within China and establish what level of streaming performance is expected.
 This can be done through localized testing, wherein partnering with a localized agent becomes crucial.